radioegor146/native-obfuscator/README.md

 `-p <platform>` - JVM platform to run library on

-Two options are available:
+Three options are available:
-    - hotspot: will use HotSpot JVM internals and should work with most obfuscators (even with stack trace checking as well)
+ - `hotspot`: will use HotSpot JVM internals and should work with most obfuscators (even with stack trace checking as well)
-    - std_java: will use only minor JVM internals that are also available on Android.
-Use only this option if you want to run your library on Android
+ - `std_java`: will use only minor JVM internals that must be available on all JVMs
+ - `android`: use this method when building library for Android.
+Will use no JVM internals, as well as no DefineClass for hidden methods (obfuscators that rely on stack for string/name obfuscator will not work due to the fact that some methods will not be hidden)

 `-a` - enable annotation processing